CPR Can Save a Woman's Life

 - Poor recognition of women in cardiac arrest — specifically a perception that women are less likely to have heart problems

-- The misconception that breasts make CPR more challenging
+- The misconception that a woman’s breasts make CPR more challenging

 But the chances of injury from CPR are generally low, and legal action is unlikely because variations of Good Samaritan laws offer some protection in all 50 states.